jfrancos/crancos/README.md

 - The browser that came online most recently?  or
 - The browser with the most recent document update?

-There's no automatic answer, but I think the latter is the better default, and that's how I've setup the FQL.
+There's no automatic answer, but I think the latter is the better default, and that's how I've setup the replication logic.
 In addition, _deletion_ is a quality of a document (this is per RxDB's replication spec).
 Thus documents removed are never actually deleted from the server, they just get a `deleted: true` property (this is necessary to properly sync deleted documents when offline devices come online).

-### Schema

-The goal here is schemaless if possible, but at the moment there are two schemas going on here: one in Fauna's GraphQL interface, and one in RxDB's interface.
-I've setup a generic schema with `booleanData`, `numberData`, and `stringData`.
-To update it, you'll have to adjust:

-- `schema` and `pullQueryBuilder` in `Documents.jsx`,
-- `Document` and `DocumentInput` in `schema.gql`

-before doing `npm run provision-fauna` (note to self: make it easy to reprovision).
-I know, it's a drag.
-You may also need to purge application data with Developer Tools -> Application -> Storage -> Clear site data

 ### Stripe plans